tmilev/calculator/README.md

 - The calculator was successfully built and ran on a Windows 10 Linux subsystem.
 This was a single run on localhost.
 - We will add your Linux flavor upon request.
 We may need your help with your package manager.
 2. **git**. needed to download the source.
-3. [Optional] **mongoDB development libraries**.
-Without [mongoDB](https://www.mongodb.com/), the calculator will not be able to provide any login services, and some "administator-only" functions may be missing.
-4. [Optional] **openssl development libraries**.
+3. [Optional] **openssl development libraries**.
 Without [openSSL](https://www.openssl.org/), the calculator will not be able to provide any login services, and some "administator-only" functions may be missing.

 ### Port redirect with ip tables